-For 2021, members of the Commission were:
+For 2022, members of the Commission were:

-- Senator Neil D. Breslin (44th Senate District, parts of Albany and Rensselaer Counties) - Assemblymember Jo Anne Simon (52nd Assembly District, part of Brooklyn County) - Senator Andrew J. Lanza, (24th Senate District, part of Richmond County) - Assemblymember Michael Montesano (15th Assembly District, part of Nassau County) - > John M. Brickman, Esq. appointed by the Speaker of the Assembly - > Peter V. Coffey, Esq., appointed by the Assembly Minority Leader - Ellen B. Holtzman, Esq., appointed by the Temporary President of the Senate - ➤ Mr. John Nigro, appointed by the Senate Minority Leader
+- Senator Neil D. Breslin (44th Senate District, parts of Albany and Rensselaer Counties) - Assemblymember Jo Anne Simon (52nd Assembly District, part of Brooklyn County) - Senator Andrew J. Lanza, (24th Senate District, part of Richmond County) - Assemblymember Michael Montesano (15th Assembly District, part of Nassau County)- through July 2022 - Assemblymember Joseph M. Giglio (148th Assembly District, Cattaraugus and Allegany counties, and six towns in Steuben County)-Appointed August 2022 - ▶ John M. Brickman, Esq. appointed by the Speaker of the Assembly - > Peter V. Coffey, Esq., appointed by the Assembly Minority Leader - Ellen B. Holtzman, Esq., appointed by the Temporary President of the Senate - ➤ Ms. Anne E. McCaffrey, appointed by the Senate Minority Leader

-The Public Integrity Reform Act, Chapter 399 of the Laws of 2011 established the Joint Commission on Public Ethics (JCOPE).
-Chapter 399 provided that investigations of violations of Public Officers Law §§ 73, 73-a and 74 by legislators and legislative employees are to be conducted by the Joint Commission on Public Ethics.
-The LEC has jurisdiction to impose penalties for violations of the Public Officers Law by legislative members and staff after receiving substantial basis investigation reports from JCOPE.
-Within 90 days of receiving a Substantial Basis Investigation Report, the LEC must dispose of the matter by concurring or disagreeing with JCOPE's conclusions of law and the reasons therefor; stating whether any penalties have been assessed and the reasons therefor; and whether further actions have been taken by the LEC to punish or deter the misconduct at issue.
+The Public Integrity Reform Act, Chapter 399 of the Laws of 2011, established the Joint Commission on Public Ethics (JCOPE).
+Chapter 399 provided that investigations of violations of Public Officers Law §§ 73, 73-a and 74 by legislators and legislative employees were to be conducted by the Joint Commission on Public Ethics.
+The Ethics Commission Reform Act of 2022 (ECRA) was signed into law on April 9, 2022.
+ECRA repealed operative provisions of the Public Integrity Reform Act of 2011 and established the Commission on Ethics and Lobbying in Government (COELIG) to replace JCOPE.
+The LEC has retained jurisdiction to impose penalties for violations of the Public Officers Law by legislative members and staff after receiving substantial basis investigation reports from COELIG.
+Within 90 days of receiving a Substantial Basis Investigation Report, the LEC must dispose of the matter by concurring or disagreeing with COELIG's conclusions of law and the reasons therefor; stating whether any penalties have been assessed and the reasons therefor; and whether further actions have been taken by the LEC to punish or deter the misconduct at issue.
 (Legislative Law §80(10))